-This is an online version of a popular two-stage activity to improve problem solving, collaborative working & creative thinking skills.
-It's ideal to use as an introductory or ice-breaker activity to develop innovation skills, or to reinforce key learning points about the power of collaborative working and diverse teams.
+This is an online version of the original physical in-person activity to build problem solving & creative thinking skills.
+It's ideal to use as an introductory or ice-breaker activity to develop innovation skills, or to help teams solve difficult problems.

-This online activity can be facilitated using only a simple group meeting technology such as Google Meet or Zoom, and allowing participants to access a simple html/internet browser link.
-Ideally the use of virtual break-out rooms allows four sub-groups to work simultaneously but separately, before coming together to explore the merits of collaboration.
+This online activity can be facilitated using simple group meeting technology such as Google Meet or Zoom, and allowing participants to access a simple html link.
+Ideally the use of virtual break-out rooms allows four sub-groups to work simultaneously but separately, before coming together.

 The activity can also be used to highlight the value and positive aspects of diversity - should all colours be mixed together they can create more than when the colours are separated!